ISP Throttling: How Do You Know If You’re Being Throttled?

 Will a VPN stop ISP throttling?

-Yes, a VPN will stop ISP throttling by hiding the device’s IP address and web activity.
-If the ISP can’t tell who the user is and what websites they visit, it can’t throttle certain sites or activities.
+Yes, a VPN will stop your ISP from throttling your speeds.
+It does this by hiding your IP address and web use.
+If your ISP can’t tell who you are and what sites you visit, it can’t throttle certain sites or activities.
+It also means your ISP can’t tell when you reach your data limits.

 -